-One of the purposes of the Scottish Child Law Centre is the provision of advice and information to children and young people, families and carers, and professionals about the legal rights of children and young people and how the law affects them.
-The Centre provides confidential advice and information.
-That advice and information may be by telephone, email, text, or in written form.
+One of the Scottish Child Law Centre's core functions is the provision of advice and information to children and young people, families and carers, and professionals about the legal rights of children and young people and how the law affects them.
+The Centre provides confidential advice and information by telephone, email, text, or in written form.

 1. Confidentiality Policy

 The information given to the Centre by callers is regarded as being information given in confidence and therefore, subject to sections 3 and 4 below, shall not be divulged to any person, organisation or agency outwith the Scottish Child Law Centre without the express permission of the person or agency who provided that information.